Kulltero/OxideHookDocumentator/README.md

 # docusaurus plugin to autogenerate oxide hook docs
-> this is only meant to serve as a proof of concept supply a json file to auto generate oxide hook documentation, optionally supply markdown files to extend the documentation
+> this is only meant to serve as a proof of concept supply a JSON file to auto generate oxide hook documentation, optionally supply markdown files to extend the documentation

 ## how it works
-the plugin works by wrapping the default docusaurus "docs" plugin, its only purpose is to collect the patcher's json file & any markdown files, combine them into a single json object and forward it to the markdown template.
+the plugin works by wrapping the default docusaurus "docs" plugin, its only purpose is to collect the patcher's JSON file & any markdown files, combine them into a single JSON object and forward it to the markdown template.

-## Quickstart
+## Quick-start
-for a quick way to test it out, go to stackblitz to get a pre-setup test environment for free
+for a quick way to test it out, go to stack blitz to get a setup test environment for free fork the setup version here ⇒ https://stackblitz.com/edit/github-xoofvf-4zcnzu?file=oxide_hookDocs/index.js

-### step1
+### Step1
-Copy the oxide_hookDocs folder into docusaurus's root folder (not the src folder. the same root folder that holds the config file)
+Copy the oxide_hookDocs folder into docusaurus's root folder (not the src folder.
+The same root folder that holds the config file)

-### step2
+### Step2
-add the plugin in docusaurus's config file. it uses the same configuration as the default docs plugin use the example below
+Add the plugin in docusaurus's config file.
+It uses the same configuration as the default docs plugin use the example below
 ```js
   ...